 Directors and auditors are also urged to focus on the valuation of financial instruments, particularly where values are not based on quoted prices or observable market data.
+This includes the valuation of financial instruments by financial institutions.

 2. Amortisation of intangible assets